-To order or group the tasks
+Ordering or Grouping the tasks

 The Order column shows the order in which the tasks are to be run, e.g. 20.20 If the two numbers are the same as another task then those tasks can run in parallel.
 If the two numbers are different then those tasks run sequentially.
 This is an initial definition of dependencies.
 These dependencies can be altered specifically once the job has been created.